bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-get-fields-by-filter.md

-# Get Product Offer Fields by Filter catalog.product.offer.getFieldsByFilter
+# Get Product Variation Fields by Filter catalog.product.offer.getFieldsByFilter

 > Scope: [`catalog`](../../../scopes/permissions.md)
 >
 > Who can execute the method: administrator

-This method returns the fields of the product offer based on the filter.
+The method returns the fields of the product variation based on the filter.

 ## Method Parameters